congminh62-bit/cm1/README.md

 # CongMinh
 The first introduction
 # I really like C ++, Java, Python, JavaScript,... and if given the chance I will learn more languages.
-Thanks!
+Thank you everyone for reading!